gomohler/hbtm/README.md

 The file hbtm_covid19_twitter.zip contains code for a HBTM with time varying baseline rate and the data from

-Sha, H.; Al Hasan, M., Mohler, G. and Brantingham, P.J.
+Sha, H.; Al Hasan, M.; Mohler, G.; and Brantingham, P.J.
 Dynamic topic modeling of the COVID-19 Twitter narrative among U.S. governors and cabinet executives.